conradakunga/Blog/_posts/2026-06-30-net-11-preview-video-mime-type-constants.md

     - .NET 11 Preview
 ---

-In a previous post, "[Tip - Use Constants For MIME Types]({% post_url 2026-06-01-tip-use-constants-for-mime-types %})", we discussed how to use **constants** for [MIME](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/MIME_types) types, rather than the usual approach that is specifying them as `strings`.
+In a previous post, "[Tip - Use Constants For MIME Types]({% post_url 2026-06-01-tip-use-constants-for-mime-types %})", we discussed how to use **constants** for [MIME](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/MIME_types) types, rather than the usual approach of specifying them as `strings`.

-Thus instead of doing this:
+Thus, instead of doing this:

 ```c#
 const string ApplicationJSON = "application/json";